d-rep/URL-Shortener/README.md

 --------
 The latest and greatest source of the URL Shortener can be cloned from [GitHub].

-Build the code with the following commands, which will produce a WAR file that can be deployed to any recent Java application server.
+Build the code with the following commands, which will produce a WAR file that can be deployed to any recent Java application server (Servlet 2.4 or greater).

     cd url-shortener-build
     mvn clean install